Results Registry

 PredictionEarly-universe galaxy clusters should exhibit enhanced thermodynamic energy states from elevated information density.
 Intracluster gas temperatures and star formation rates should exceed standard expectations by factors consistent with the information-density enhancement at those epochs.

-Documentation DateMarch 5, 2024 — Documented alongside COSMIC-003.
-Same information-acceleration mechanism generates both predictions.
+Documentation DateMarch 5, 2024.
+Documented alongside COSMIC-003.
+The same information-acceleration mechanism generates both predictions.

 ControlNull hypothesis: standard cluster thermodynamics with gas heating from AGN feedback and gravitational compression.
-Alternative: selection bias toward unusually active protoclusters.
 SPT2349-56 was not selected for anomalous activity; the enhancements were discovered in a systematically selected sample.

 Number of Tests1 primary observation.
-SPT2349-56 is the highest-redshift confirmed protocluster studied at this resolution.
 Cross-check against JWST early galaxy data consistent.

 Narrative Summary

 ALMA observed the SPT2349-56 protocluster at a redshift corresponding to roughly 12.4 billion years ago and found intracluster gas running 5 times hotter and star formation proceeding 5,000 times faster than standard models predict.
-The COSMIC Framework had predicted this class of enhancement from the same information-acceleration mechanism that generates the early galaxy formation anomaly.
 Four independent programs have now confirmed predictions derived from the same substrate-level mechanism.
 Each operates in a different physical domain, at different scales, using different instruments built by different organizations.
 The consistency across domains is not coincidental at this level of specificity.

 Substrate Dynamics Predictions (4 Pending Pre-Registration)